-- a.
-Requirements: The proficiency tests are designed to help students determine their preparedness for taking specific courses.
+- Requirements: The proficiency tests are designed to help students determine their preparedness for taking specific courses.
 Required tests are established by the academic department. - b.
-Exemptions: Students may be exempt from the proficiency test(s) if the student has satisfied the appropriate course prerequisites.

-- 7. Prerequisites: When a course has a prerequisite, it means that a student must have certain knowledge to be successful in the course.
-Prior knowledge may be a skill, ability, test score or successful completion of a prior course with a "C" or better. - a.
-Completion of the prerequisite is required prior to enrolling in the course, and D, F, U, or NC grades are not acceptable. - b.
+Exemptions: Students may be exempt from the proficiency test(s) if the student has satisfied the appropriate course prerequisites. - 3.
+Prerequisites: When a course has a prerequisite, it means that a student must have certain knowledge to be successful in the course.
+Prior knowledge may be a skill, ability, test score or successful completion of a prior course with a "C" or better. - 1.
+Completion of the prerequisite is required prior to enrolling in the course, and D, F, U, or NC grades are not acceptable. - 2.
 It is the student's obligation to know and meet course prerequisites.
-These are stated in the course descriptions section of the class schedule and the current college catalog. - c.
+These are stated in the course descriptions section of the class schedule and the current college catalog. - 3.
 Prerequisites will be verified at registration if prerequisite is completed at another college or university.
 The student will be required to file proof of meeting prerequisites.

-1. References: 1991/1992 College Catalog

-2. Revision history: 08/2002, 04/2004, 01/2007, 05/11/2011 (reformatted)
+- 1. References: 1991/1992 College Catalog - 2.
+Revision history: 08/2002, 04/2004, 01/2007, 05/11/2011 (reformatted) - 3.
+Legal review: none - 4.
+Sponsor: Registration and Enrollment Services